jenny-tru/davidjenny/src/pages/schedule.md

 | ---- | ---------------------- | ---------- |
 | 5pm  | Saturday, November 16th | Clearwater, FL |

-The American ceremony is to be followed by a 6 course family style dinner and lots of dancing!
+The American ceremony is to be followed by a 6 course family style dinner served on a lazy susan and lots of dancing!
+Bring comfortable shoes to dance the night away.

 Dinner menu:
 - Asparagus soup with crab meat